Soundproof Flooring Materials: Which are the Best? (STC & IIC Compared)

 Still, heavier carpets are usually more expensive than you may expect, so do consider if you really need them.

 Maybe you can solve your problem with some of the options above and save some money.
-However, if impact noise is your greatest concern, then a carpet or some kind of a padding is probably the best possible choice for you.
+However, if impact noise is your greatest concern, then a carpet or some kind of a padding is probably the best possible choice for you as they absorb sound well.

 Footsteps are practically inaudible on the carpet, as well as the sound of furniture-moving or dropping stuff on the floor.